vipul0999/MyFirstRepo/README.md

 # MyFirstRepo
-I am Vipul and I want to visit "The Getty" museum.
+I am Vipul and I want to visit "The Getty" museum and Niagara Water Falls.